ChristopherWilks/megadepth/README.md

 This will be the same order as the BED file *if* coordinates from the same chromosome are contiguous in the BED file (typically they are).

+Will default to reporting to `STDOUT` unless `--no-annotation-stdout` is passed in.

+### `megadepth /path/to/bamfile --coverage --annotation <annotated_file.bed> --no-coverage-stdout --no-annotation-stdout`

+In addition to reporting per-base whole genome coverage, this will also sum the per-base coverage within annotated regions submitted as a BED file.

 It's best to use the command as given, otherwise both the coverage and annotated coverage output will be reported intermingled to `STDOUT`.

-Will default to reporting to `STDOUT` unless `--no-annotation-stdout` is passed in.

-Also, this no longer automatically reports the AUC, you'll also need to pass in `--auc` if you want that as well.

 ### `megadepth /path/to/bamfile --coverage --double-count`